YusriDollie/fresh_finder/README.md

 # fresh_finder
-A Spotify Playlist Filtering tool
+A learning experience in JavaScript and react to replicate a basic Spotify webplayer